Opioids: Avoiding Risks When Prescribing

 In the Emergency Department

-Individuals seeking to divert drugs for non-medical purposes oftentimes target emergency departments for several reasons including they are always open, the visit might be brief and might not include an attempt to verify the patient's history, and the possibility that frequent visits could go unnoticed.
-In recent years, many hospitals have enacted stricter policies around prescribing narcotics in the emergency department.
+Individuals seeking to divert drugs for non-medical purposes frequently target emergency departments for several reasons, including that they are always open, the visit might be brief and might not include an attempt to verify the patient's history, and the possibility that frequent visits could go unnoticed.
+In recent years, many hospitals have enacted stricter policies related to prescribing narcotics in the emergency department.
 Many EDs now post signs informing patients that they do not routinely prescribe narcotics or will not replace lost or stolen medications.
-Providers should carefully evaluate all patients presenting to the emergency department and develop a treatment plan appropriate to that evaluation.
+Providers should carefully evaluate all patients presenting to the emergency department and develop a treatment plan based on the evaluation.

 EMTALA

-After a provider has had several encounters with a patient who they believe is attempting to obtain narcotics for non-medical reasons, it can be tempting to either refuse to see them or give them an abbreviated exam before discharging them.
+After a provider has had several encounters with a patient whom they believe is attempting to obtain narcotics for non-medical reasons, it can be tempting to either refuse to see them or provide an abbreviated exam before discharging them.
 Federal regulations require that all patients presenting to an emergency department receive an appropriate medical screening exam (MSE) to determine if they have an emergency medical condition.
-If an emergency medical condition exists, the hospital is obligated to provide treatment until the patient is stable or to transfer the patient to another facility following the regulation's requirements.
-Not performing an appropriate MSE is a violation of EMTALA regulations.
-If the MSE does not support a prescription for narcotics, the provider should develop a treatment plan that is appropriate for the presentation.
+If an emergency medical condition exists, the hospital is obligated to provide the patient with stabilizing treatment or to transfer the patient to another facility in accordance with the regulation's requirements.
+Failing to perform an appropriate MSE is a violation of EMTALA regulations.
+If the MSE does not support a prescription for narcotics, the provider should develop a treatment plan that is consistent with the patient’s clinical presentation.
 It is important to document the complete MSE, any treatment plans made, and the provider's conclusions.

 Flagging Patients with Drug-seeking Behaviors

-There are several ramifications associated with noting statements such as "drug-seeking behavior" in a patient's medical record.
-These include a defamation claim, a patient claim of interference with insurance coverage, and the possibility of misdiagnosis.
-Medical Mutual generally discourages documenting this in the medical record and instead encourages providers to document the facts of the encounter including the patient's request for specific medications, requests to replace lost medications, etc.
+There are several ramifications associated with documenting statements such as "drug-seeking behavior" in a patient's medical record.
+These include a defamation claim, a patient's claim of interference with insurance coverage, and the possibility of misdiagnosis.
+Medical Mutual generally discourages documenting this in the medical record and instead encourages providers to document the facts of the encounter, including the patient's request for specific medications, requests to replace lost medications, etc.

 Reportable Acts

 Questions frequently arise regarding what constitutes a reportable act and when law enforcement should be notified about a patient's possible illegal activity.
 Information gained as a part of the patient/physician relationship, including disclosure of possible criminal acts, remains confidential.
-However, a patient who attempts to use a provider to perpetrate illegal acts, such as acquisition of drugs or selling those drugs, should be reported to the DEA or local law enforcement agency.
+However, a patient who attempts to use a provider to perpetrate illegal acts, such as the acquisition of drugs or the selling of those drugs, should be reported to the DEA or local law enforcement.